-What is the best way to set a realistic fitness goal?
+How to set a realistic fitness goal?

-“Being modest and realistic is the best way to achieve your goals, but setting your goals low and settling is not the mindset of a champion.
+Being modest and realistic is the best way to achieve your goals, but setting your goals low and settling is not the mindset of a champion.
 Defining where you want to ´finish´ will allow you to dissect the journey ahead and establish smaller goals or benchmarks along the road.

-“I would always set up multiple goals — we are human beings and we have to juggle a lot of different tasks and responsibilities so aiming all your energy and attention towards one goal might dilute your efforts in other areas.
+I would always set up multiple goals — we are human beings and we have to juggle a lot of different tasks and responsibilities so aiming all your energy and attention towards one goal might dilute your efforts in other areas.

-Is it better to focus on weaknesses or strengths?
-Why?
+Should You focus on weaknesses or strengths?

-“Make it achievable!
+Make it achievable!
 You have to create a roadmap that works for you.
 What works for one elite level athlete might not work for the person next to him.

 Should you share your goal with others?

-“Sharing your goal will make it more real and you will undoubtedly feel a stronger push to achieve it.
+Sharing your goal will make it more real and you will undoubtedly feel a stronger push to achieve it.
 Nobody has ever walked the journey to the top of the world by themselves.

 How can you monitor your progress?

 It’s easy to veer off a little every day, and if you never stop to check if your direction is right, you’ll risk ending up far away from where you expected.

 I use the Polar H10 heart rate sensor every day.
 I have been doing the same warm-up routine for almost four years now, and the way my body responds to that stimulus tells me if I’m ready to go or not.

-“Goals should never be fully static, as we as individuals continue to develop and grow.
+Goals should never be fully static, as we as individuals continue to develop and grow.
 Once you reach a milestone, it is time reevaluate and consider what you want to accomplish next.

-Goal setting often ends up being a very abstract concept for most individuals and coaching/guidance during this period is probably the most important stage of ever achieving your goals.”
+Goal setting often ends up being a very abstract concept for most individuals and coaching/guidance during this period is probably the most important stage of ever achieving your goals.